Skip to main content

 As zq acts as a reference implementation for Zed storage formats such as ZSON and ZNG, it's helpful to understand how it reads the following Zeek data types into readable text equivalents in the ZSON format, then writes them back out again in the Zeek TSV log format.
 Other implementations of the Zed storage formats (should they exist) may handle these differently.

 Multiple Zeek types discussed below are represented via a type definition to one of Zed's primitive types.
-The Zed type definitions maintain the history of the field's original Zeek type name such that zq may restore it if the field is later output in Zeek format.
+The Zed type definitions maintain the history of the field's original Zeek type name such that zq may restore it if the field is later output in Zeek TSV format.
 Knowledge of its original Zeek type may also enable special operations in Zed that are unique to values known to have originated as a specific Zeek type, though no such operations are currently implemented in zq.

 double